Why Choose a Bachelor of Science in Nursing at PPCC?

 For current ADN students, application packets may be picked up in the Nursing Department at the CHES Building or can be requested electronically from BSN@ppcc.edu.

-The RN-BSN program at Pikes Peak Community College is seeking Commission on Collegiate Nursing Education (CCNE) Accreditation in the spring of 2021.
+The RN-BSN degree program in nursing at Pikes Peak Community College is pursuing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Applying for accreditation does not guarantee that accreditation will be granted.